 PolicyPak: Manage Corel PaintShopPro using Group Policy, SCCM, or your own deployment software

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Corel PaintShop Pro using PolicyPak.

 I’ve already got PaintShop Pro installed on my target computer here.
 I’m just a regular user.
 As you can see, I’m logged on as a guy called “eastsales user4.”
 I’ll open up “Corel PaintShop Pro.”
 I’ll go to “Preferences” and examine the configuration settings that a standard user has access to.